I really should have made this easy orange cake recipe years ago. It’s simply the best!

 - 1/4 cup chia seeds

-- 1/2 cup plus 2 tablespoons organic, extra virgin coconut oil
+- 1/2 cup plus 2 tablespoons extra virgin organic coconut oil (such as Barlean’s)

-- 1 cup plus 2 tablespoons coconut palm sugar OR date sugar, divided
+- 1 cup plus 2 tablespoons unrefined coconut palm sugar (try Nutiva Organic brand)

 - 1 cup spelt flour (I especially like One Degree Organics brand sprouted spelt flour)